|Bluebirds Lose Nearly 85 percent of Scoring Next Season|

 Some players such as sophomore point guard Alyssa Harris and forward Kelsey Listerman watched Highlands and Head Coach Kevin Listerman beat Elizabethtown, 79-60 at Rupp Arena on the television in the title game.
 Their season ended a week earlier on March 27 with a 54-42 loss to eventual 9th Region champion Dixie Heights in the region semifinals at Covington Holmes.

-"We're very happy for the Kevin and the boys program for their hard work," Richey said.
+"We're very happy for Kevin and the boys program for their hard work," Richey said.
 "Their dedication paid off to win a state championship.
 It's a once in a lifetime memory that will last forever.
 The girls program works in the same way.
 We're trying to get there too.
 It's just going to take special players that are going to put time in.
 The coaches are here to help and make a commitment to them.
 We hope it will eventually happen to us, too."

 Richey recognized a number of the qualities on the state championship team.
 Senior point guard Sam Vinson is a Mr. Kentucky Basketball candidate.
 He has committed to play for Northern Kentucky University down the road.

 "A lot of it is the time you put in.
 Sam Vinson just didn't go to the gym once a week," Richey said.
 "He lives in a gym.
 That's what great players do.
 They find their times to go to the gym.
-The miss going to the swimming pool in the summer to swim with their friends because they're in the gym working on their craft.
+They miss going to the swimming pool in the summer to swim with their friends because they're in the gym working on their craft.
 So when it comes to big situations in games, they're able to perform."

 The Highlands girls still recorded a ninth straight 20-plus win season finishing 20-7 after the team could not meet together over the summer because of the Coronavirus 2019 pandemic.
-The Bluebirds also won a seventh straight 36th District Tournament championship and continued the 9th Region's longest streak of consecutive appearances with their 11th in a row.
+The Bluebirds also won a seventh straight 36th District Tournament championship and continued the 9th Region's longest streak of consecutive region tournament appearances with their 11th in a row.

 Highlands played host to a region quarterfinal this year after winning the district championship at Dayton.
 The Bluebirds knocked off Covington Holy Cross, 59-43 for just their second region quarterfinal win in five seasons.